31-Year-Old Left Wing – Free Agent

 Viktor Stalberg Contract Information:

-Stalberg signed a four-year, $12 million contract with the Predators in July of 2013.
+Stalberg signed a two-year contract with EV Zug in Switzerland In July of 2017.

 To instantly reveal our fantasy analysis of every player – including Viktor Stalberg – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Viktor Stalberg: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Viktor Stalberg.

 After producing career marks (22 goals, 21 assists in 79 games) with the Blackhawks in 2011-12, Stalberg has been on a steady decline.
 Two offseasons ago, the Predators inked him to a lucrative four-year deal with the hope he could become a cornerstone on a scoring line, but the 29-year-old failed to distinguish himself, netting only 10 goals in 95 games before his contract was bought out this past July.
 The Rangers quickly signed Stalberg on a one-year contract, hoping that the change in environment will enable him to become at least a serviceable low-cost replacement option for the departed Carl Hagelin.
 While Stalberg is certainly capable of returning to 20-goal form, it appears that the best-case scenario for the winger is to claim a spot on the team's third line, but it's not a given that he'll make it out of training camp with a roster spot in hand.